24-hour Intimate Partner Violence Hotlines

 Multi-language hotline, speak to staff in up to 11 languages and dialects.
 Get general questions about domestic violence, New York Asian Women's Center services and receive referrals to other organizations and agencies when appropriate.

-24 hour LGBTQ sexual violence hotline, crisis and online support
+24-hour LGBTQIA+ sexual violence hotlines, crisis and online support

 Anti-violence Project 24 Hour English/Spanish Hotline